Why is my dog being sick?

 Treatment will depend on the diagnosis but may include intravenous fluids — a drip — to correct dehydration, antibiotics if an infection is suspected, anti-vomiting medication and stomach protectants.
 If your vet believes the sickness is being caused by a foreign body, it’s likely surgery will be required.

-Can I prevent my dog from being sick?
+Can I stop my dog being sick?

 Many causes of vomiting cannot be prevented.
 But by removing potentially harmful foods, bones or objects from your dog’s environment you can help minimise the risk of him swallowing a foreign body or eating something poisonous.
 Try not to change your dog’s diet suddenly and try to prevent him scavenging and eating rubbish.